-Worker exposure to excessive heat from working in commercial kitchens can lead to heat stress-related illnesses, such as heat exhaustion and heat stroke.
+Worker exposure to excessive heat from working in hot environments, such as boiler rooms, can lead to heat stress-related illnesses, such as heat exhaustion and heat stroke.

 Exposure to excessive heat can result in heat exhaustion and heat stroke.
 At high temperatures, the body circulates significant amounts of blood to the skin in an effort to eliminate heat through perspiration.
 As a result, less blood is circulated to the body's vital organs including the brain.
 Heat exhaustion can lead to dizziness, blurred vision, nausea, and eventual collapse.
 If not treated promptly, by lowering the person's body temperature, a person suffering from heat exhaustion could suffer brain damage.